Bookings for 2020 will open in Week 2 of Term 4 2019.

-The Biological Study Days are also available at the Australian Botanic Garden Mount Annan, Royal Botanic Garden Sydney and The Australian Museum.
+The Biological Study Days are also available at the Australian Botanic Garden Mount Annan and the Royal Botanic Garden Sydney.

 More information about the program's dates can be found at the Australian Museum website.

 The Study Day comprises three educator-led sessions of 75 minutes each.